Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 An <mark-blue>algorithm</mark-blue> is a <mark-yellow>well-defined</mark-yellow> <mark-purple>computational procedure</mark-purple> that takes some <mark-yellow>input</mark-yellow> and produces an <mark-yellow>output</mark-yellow> in <mark-purple>finite amount of time</mark-purple>.
 A correct algorithm solves a computational problem by transforming to input into the desired output.

+A <mark-blue>data structure</mark-blue> is a way to store and organize data in order to facilitate access and modifications.

 ## Chapter 2: Getting Started
 > Objective: This chapter introduces the analysis of algorithms and algorithm design techniques like the